-The video created to better illustrate the localization of pseudoeriocitrin in the enzyme CPT 2 (2FW3) is in Appendix 1.
+The video performed to better illustrate the localization of pseudoeriocitrin in the enzyme CPT 2 (2FW3) is in Appendix 1.

-Referring to Figure 6 A, which shows the surface of the CPT 2 enzyme and the possible entry site of the ligand, we predicted the cavity circled in orange to be the entry site for the binding site of the enzyme.
+Referring to Figure 6 A, which shows the surface of the CPT 2 enzyme and the possible entry site of the ligand, we predicted the cavity (which is shown in orange circle) to be the entry site for the binding site of the enzyme.
 Figure 6 B shows pseudoeriocitrin at the site where it binds in the enzyme for comparison.

 Figure 6.
 CPT 2 enzyme (2FW3).
 A) In the representation of the enzyme surface, the cavity in the orange circle was presumed to be the entry cavity of pseudoeriocitrin into the enzyme.
 In the figure, blue regions represent hydrophilic regions and brown regions represent hydrophobic regions.
-B) In this version of the figure in A, shown without a surface, pseudoeriocitrin appears in the center, in the region of lowest energy, demonstrated with the stick model.
+B) In this version of the figure in A, shown without a surface, pseudoeriocitrin appears in the centre, in the region of lowest energy, demonstrated with the stick model.